drummersface/sprint04/README.md

 - st.error(): A Streamlit method that displays an error message in case the CSV file isn't found.

 To launch this project on your local machine:
+- Clone the following GitHub repository: https://github.com/drummersface/sprint04
+- Run the following command via streamlit (assuming streamlit is installed on the local workstation): streamlit run app.py
+- If your browser doesn't automatically open a new tab pointing to the application, open a new tab and go to: http://localhost:10000
 """